 Sharing local research with the community

 We’ve worked hard to create events where the public can interact with scientists to learn about the research happening in their communities.
-Here are a few highlights: in Davenport we have an annual cricket party where college seniors share their semester-long research on purring crickets and a Nahant Marsh Breakfast where freshman share their semester-long field research conducted at Nahant Marsh.
+Here are a few highlights: in Davenport we have an annual cricket party (2nd annual) where college seniors share their semester-long research on purring crickets and a Nahant Marsh Breakfast where freshman share their semester-long field research conducted at Nahant Marsh.
 In Denver graduate students shared their research at a distilled science pub night.

 Doing science in the community